danielsaatchi/EMIT/README.md

 # EMIT Mechanical Intelligence Design (Open Source)
 ## Machine Learning on TPMS dataset

-This repository contains an Excel dataset and a machine learning based on our arXiv paper [Title of the Paper](https://arxiv.org/abs/1506.02640).
+This repository contains an Excel dataset and a machine learning based on Prof. IL KWON OH et al. arXiv paper [Title of the Paper](https://arxiv.org/abs/1506.02640).
 ## Open Source Scope
 EMIT needs reliability in 3D printing manufacturing and the opensource project is for reproduction, and reliability in engineering for its impacful applicaiton to find missing items like crashed airplanes in ocean, sunked sip, sunked containers or missing divers.
 We believe EMIT should be opensource technology to be improve collaboration between AI scienttist amd intelligent mechanical metaterial scientists to develop reliable EMIT mechanical intelligence for its impacful application use.